-Collection: The choice of sampling for virology diagnostics should also be made in collaboration with the processing laboratory, taking into account tissue tropisms of the suspected virus, pathological indicators and carcase condition.
-The tissues listed in these guidelines- lung, spleen, brain and kidney - represent a range of samples required for several known viruses, e.g. morbillivirus, influenza, poxvirus, and herpesviridae detection.
+Collection: The choice of sampling for virology diagnostics should be made in collaboration with the laboratory undertaking the processing of the samples, taking into account the target virus, the (clinical and) gross lesions of the stranded animal(s) and the state of decomposition of the carcass.
+The tissues listed in these guidelines- lung, spleen, brain and kidney - are a good range of samples required for several known viruses, e.g. morbillivirus, influenzavirus, poxvirus, and herpesvirus detection.
 Any lesions of suspected viral aetiology should be sampled similarly.
-For virus isolation, samples of 1cm3 from the relevant organs should be collected aseptically and placed into sterile containers with viral transport medium (VTM).
+For virus isolation, samples of 1x1x1 cm from the relevant organs should be collected aseptically and placed into sterile containers with viral transport medium (VTM).

-Storage: If samples are collected for molecular diagnostics, eg PCR, and are submitted to the laboratory within 24 hours of sampling, they can be stored chilled at 0-4°C; otherwise they should be frozen at -80°C. If ultra-cold freezing is not possible, samples can be placed in RNAlater and stored, chilled or frozen at -20°C.
+Storage: If samples are collected for molecular detection of pathogens by PCR and are submitted to the laboratory within 24 hours of sampling, they should be stored at 0-4°C, otherwise they should be frozen at -80°C before being submitted to analysis.
+If freezing at -80°C, or even at -20°C, is not possible, then the samples can be placed in RNAlater and stored at -20°C (or even at room temperature for up to two weeks).
+Frozen samples can be transported worldwide on dry ice (solid CO2) or using biofreeze bottles.
+For situations where large number of samples are being collected in the field or transported distance, it is advised to use an IATA approved LN2 Vapour/Dry shipper.

-Sero-epidemiological investigations against viral and other infectious agents ideally require around 7ml of fresh, non-haemolysed blood, centrifuged to obtain serum.
-Serum should be separated from whole blood as soon as possible and stored at -80°C. Serum with some evidence of erythrocytic haemolysis can be of limited diagnostic value.
-If a blood sample is unobtainable, pericardial fluid (PCF), vitreous humour or even lung or muscle tissue juices offer suitable substitutes.
-As stated above, in fresh cases it is highly recommended to collect cerebro-spinal fluid (CSF) samples to screen for antibodies against a range of neurotropic pathogens (e.g. Cetacean morbillivirus, herpesvirus, West Nile virus, Brucella spp., Toxoplasma gondii, etc.).
+Sero-epidemiological investigations against viral and other infectious agents require a blood sample of at least 7 ml collected and centrifuged to obtain serum.
+Serum should be separated from whole blood as soon as possible and stored at -80°C. Even if the serum shows some evidence of erythrocytic haemolysis, it can still be of diagnostic value.
+Where a blood sample is unobtainable, a sample of pericardial fluid (PCF) and/or vitreous humour and/or lung and/or muscle tissue juices can be suitable substitutes, with special emphasis on consistently autolysed individuals.
+Furthermore, in well-preserved animals it is highly recommended to collect as soon as possible during the post mortem examination cerebrospinal fluid (CSF) samples, which may allow an ad hoc search of antibodies against a range of neurotropic pathogens (e.g. Cetacean morbillivirus, herpesvirus, West Nile virus, Brucella spp., Toxoplasma gondii, etc.).